How to Dissolve an LLC?

 It might be one of the more aggravating tasks, but it’s one you must complete nonetheless.
 You must notify your creditors about your decision to dissolve your business and give them a deadline to submit claims and lawsuits.

-The deadline should be specified in your LLC dissolution notice, and it should be in accordance with the regulations of the state in which your LLC is registered.
+The deadline should be specified in your dissolution notice, and it should be in accordance with the regulations of the state in which your LLC is registered.

 Certain businesses require specific permits to operate.
 If you fall into that category, you also need to contact the appropriate authorities to cancel those licenses and pay any outstanding fees.